ossd-s24/insult-reminders/CONTRIBUTING.md

 - Any error messages or screenshots, if applicable.
 - Your operating system and browser version.

+### Requesting New Features

+Have a great idea for a new feature?
+We'd love to hear it!
+Please open a new issue on our GitHub repository and provide the following details:

+- A clear and descriptive title.
+- Description of the new feature you're suggesting.
+- Any relevant use cases or scenarios.
+- Optional: Proposed implementation ideas or suggestions.

 ### Set Up for Contribution

-If you'd like to contribute code to Insult Reminders, you can do so by submitting a pull request.
+If you'd like to contribute code, add documentation, or expand our database of insults, you can do so by submitting a pull request.
 Here's how to do it:
 1. Fork the repository to your GitHub account.
 2. Clone the repository in your local computer
 ```